 Accountability – We accept responsibility for delivering on our mission, and are committed to being transparent, data-driven, and focused on results.

 Integrity – We believe in being reliable, responsive, and timely with our actions that build trust in the community and with our donors.

 Stewardship – We hold our assets in the public trust and manage appropriate risk, while maintaining the highest standards of integrity in donor relations, community service, institutional governance, and fiscal management.

 The first meeting of the Board of Directors was held at the Family Engagement Center of Springbrook in Oneonta, NY on June 5, 2019.
 We adopted a mission statement, a statement of values and vision, elected officers, and took other actions to establish our tax-exempt status which was granted June 20, 2019.
-We also approved a working relationship with the well-established Community Foundation of Herkimer and Oneida Counties which provides us with investment management and serve as mentor to our new enterprise.
+We also approved a working relationship with the well-established Community Foundation of Herkimer and Oneida Counties, which provides us with investment management and mentorship for our new enterprise.